atelierbram/syntax-highlighting/atelier-schemes/README.md

 ![screenshot of Forest colorscheme, light version, in Sublime Text](http://atelierbram.github.io/syntax-highlighting/assets/img/forest-light_sublime_640x425.png)

+screenshot of Forest colorscheme, light version, in Sublime Text

 ## Heath
 Base color for Heath is magenta, and here the background-colors have these cool-red colors for the background, but then obviously toned down quite a bit.
 [More info](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/heath)

 ![screenshot of Heath colorscheme, dark version, in Vim](http://atelierbram.github.io/syntax-highlighting/assets/img/heath-dark_vim_640x425.png)

+screenshot of Heath colorscheme, dark version, in Vim

 ## Lakeside
 Base color for Lakeside is blue, which means bluish colors for the background.